Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: A global Carleman estimate

 \end{enumerate} \end{lemma}

-\begin{proof} We will show the existence of such a weight-function $\beta$ by explicitly constructing a piecewise linear function, excepting the observation interval $I_j$, satisfying all the afore given properties.
+\begin{proof} We will show the existence of such a weight function $\beta$ by explicitly constructing a piecewise affine function outside the observation interval, with a quartic polynomial on $I_j$, satisfying all the desired properties.
 Although this is enough to obtain our Carleman estimate, we point out that a more general $\beta$ could be constructed, see for instance \cite[Lemma 1.1, Lemma 2.1]{BDLR07}.